natty1712/Holiday/AndroidUpdate.txt

-Suggestion Insert Button - Insert a search suggestion into the URL bar by pressing a button on the right of it
+Show Tab Count - Shows the tab count on the button that opens the tab switcher